skip to content

 What’s inside the .o file?

-We can use the --emit=obj file to instruct rustc to emit object files.
 Let’s understand this with an example, we have two files foo.rs and bar.rs which we will try to compile and link manually.
 The functionality is simple - we have a global variable Global which is modified by two functions foo and bar.

 foo.rs